kartta-labs/mapwarper/Mapwarper_kubernetes.md

 Once a certificate is successfully provisioned, the value of the Status.CertificateStatus field will be Active

-Note: if you want to distable http at this level, add this annotation `kubernetes.io/ingress.allow-http: "true"`
+Note: if you want to disable http at this level, add this annotation `kubernetes.io/ingress.allow-http: "true"`

 #### Update Host with Scheme application config